CBB's Hyphen for Inclusion – Marche-en-Famenne

 In this ESC project, we really wish that you will develop a personal initiative.
 Any idea of a new activity is welcome!

+For the urban-life-style-lovers, it is, however, IMPORTANT to know that our town is located in a semi-rural area.
 Even if it is not far away from the biggest Belgian cities (57 km from Liège, 106 km from Brussels, 47 km from Namur) and well connected by train, Marche-en-Famenne can sometimes look remote and very quiet.

 Squeezed between the Netherlands, Germany, Luxembourg and France, Belgium is one of Europe’s tiddlers.